VICKCUL/CDP-project/README.md

 Yueyang: llm prompt to evaluate environmental awareness from 0 to 1 , and summarize as a function of time

 Haotian: calculate the word frequency of responses for a certain country and/or sector as a function of time

+# 2025/01/16: Meeting  Update

+> To do:

+Vicky: Check the validity of 2015 CDP data C2.2 section,  microlevel visualization (questionnaire and answer) or table summary.

+Yueyang: Check the ordering of the prompts, and add the five fold on the prompts.
+Explanability of 2020 small section.

+Haotian: Stop word add table and others finetuning.
+Clean up the code.
+Business strategy chatgpt problem.